Abib-ops/Abib/README.txt

 Under Add fonts, there is a Drag and Drop to install box.

-So, using File Explorer navigate to C:\Program Files\Abib410\font and there you will see the file CascadiaMono.ttf.
+So, using File Explorer navigate to C:\Program Files\Abib\font and there you will see the file CascadiaMono.ttf.
 Drag the CascadiaMono file, from inside the font folder, into the box, and it will install automatically.